thibaultduponchelle/archives/migration.md

 * Up to date infos
 * Improved visual design
 * Responsiveness
-* Partialy community powered (everyone can report issues and do PR)
+* More and more community powered (everyone can report issues and do PR).
+Already the case but not working very well

 ## perl.org
 ### Moved